ccoutant/dwarf-locations/chapter2-diffs.md

     dereferenced
     address is the size of an address on the target machine.</span>
     <span class="add">The `DW_OP_deref` operation pops a location `L` from the top of the
     stack.
-The first `S` bytes, where `S` is the size of an address on the target machine, are retrieved from the location `L` and pushed onto the stack as a value of the generic type.</span>
+The first `S` bits, where `S` is the bit size of an address on the target machine, are retrieved from the location `L` and pushed onto the stack as a value of the generic type.</span>